clairempr/clairempr.github.io/blog/input/pages/murder-of-andrew-jackson.md

 _date_posted Posted Feb.
 14, 2022

-> We have had a terrible thing occur here
+_large_blockquote We have had a terrible thing occur here

 In January of 1863, while the Army of the Potomac was encamped for the winter near Falmouth, Virginia, a murder occurred.
 It is one small, long-forgotten tragedy dwarfed by the larger tragedy of the American Civil War, which nevertheless deserves to be remembered.
 On January 14th, Brigadier General Oliver Otis Howard, commanding a division in the 2nd Corps, wrote to his wife Lizzie: "We have had a terrible thing occur here, that has cast a shade over our life at Head Quarters."